Engee documentation

 and the initial conditions are

-To solve this PDE, we will discretize it into a system of ODEs with the finite difference method.
-We discretize u and v into arrays of the values at each time point: u[i,j] = u(i*dx,j*dy) for some choice of dx/dy, and same for v.
-Then our ODE is defined with U[i,j,k] = [u v].
-The second derivative operator, the Laplacian, discretizes to become a tridiagonal matrix with [1 -2 1] and a 1 in the top right and bottom left corners.
-The nonlinear functions are then applied at each point in space (they are broadcast).
-Use dx=dy=1/32.
+To solve this PDE equation, we discretize it into the ODE system of equations using the finite difference method.
+We discretize u and v into arrays of values at each time point: u[i,j] = u(i*dx,j*dy) for some choice of dx/dy', and the same for `v'.
+Then the ODE equation is defined using `U[i,j,k] = [u v].
+The second derivative operator, the Laplacian, is discretized and becomes a tridiagonal matrix with [1-2-1] and 1 in the upper-right and lower-left corners.
+Then nonlinear functions are applied at each point in space (they are translated).
+Use `dx=dy=1/32'.

 using DifferentialEquations, LinearAlgebra, SparseArrays